 Setting Money Aside for Retirement

 Though far off for some, most couples look forward to one day retiring.
-Student debt can be a big hurdle in saving for retirement.
+Student debt can be a big hurdle to retirement-saving.

 Retirement math may seem complicated, but the basic concept is simple.
-Get interest working for you.
-Saving money in a retirement account allows that money to grow for when you need it in retirement.
+Make interest work for you.
+Saving money in a retirement account allows that money to grow over time.
 The sooner you start saving, the more your money can work for you.
 Student loans work in the opposite way.
 Time and interest are enemies.
-For many borrowers, student debt makes saving for retirement extremely difficult.

 Weighing the option to pay down student debt or save for retirement can be tricky.
 The key is to get the most out of every dollar.
 For some, the next dollar will go further if it is used in a retirement account.
 For others, that dollar will do the most good if it is used to pay down student debt.